Scud (filmmaker): Life and career

 Scud was raised by his grandmother in China before he moved to Hong Kong at the age of 13.
 After a 20-year career in IT, he founded a publicly listed company and acquired a bachelor's degree through part-time study at the Open University of Hong Kong.
 He moved to Australia in 2001 for permanent residence.

 In 2005, he returned to Hong Kong to start a film production company, Artwalker.
-He wrote and produced City Without Baseball (2008), then became a film director for Permanent Residence (2009), which he said was a semi-autobiographical account of his own life, with many scenes and locations providing a faithful account of it, followed by Amphetamine (2010).
-His fourth is Love Actually...
-Sucks!
-(2011), and the fifth, Voyage (2013), which is the first of his stories to be filmed almost entirely in English.
-The sixth is called Utopians (2015), and the seventh, Thirty Years of Adonis (2017), while Naked Nation, to be filmed mostly in China, awaits release.
+He wrote and produced City Without Baseball (2008), then became a film director with Permanent Residence (2009), which he said was a semi-autobiographical account of his own life, with many scenes and locations providing a faithful account of it.
+This was followed by Amphetamine (2010).
+Scud released his fourth film, Love Actually...
+Sucks!, in 2011, while his fifth, Voyage (2013), was the first of his stories to be filmed almost entirely in English.
+He released a sixth film entitled Utopians in 2015, as well as a seventh, Thirty Years of Adonis, in 2017.

-In May 2022, Scud told Variety that he plans to retire from filmmaking and leave Hong Kong after finishing two films, Apostles and Bodyshop.
+In May 2022, Scud told Variety that he planned to retire from filmmaking and leave Hong Kong (due to the worsening market for independent films and censorship) after finishing four films: Apostles, Bodyshop, Naked Nations: Hong Kong Tribe and Ghosts Just Wanna Have Fun.